RocketChat/docs-old/contributors/annual-contribution-programs/google-summer-of-code/google-summer-of-code-2022.md

 **Difficulty:** Easy

-### **Rocket.Chat for Virtual Conferences - Eventual integration**
+### **Rocket.Chat for Virtual Conferences - Eventyay integration**

 **Mentors:** Marcos Defendi, Sing Li

 **Description:** Create a totally open source end-to-end solution for planning, management and running of online virtual events.
-Investigate integration with FOSSASIA's Eventual platform for even planning and management.
+Investigate integration with FOSSASIA's Eventyay platform for even planning and management.
 Day of event conference handling should be done by integrating RC4Community's virtual conference NextJS component with open-event-next - or create an even tighter integration with RC4Community.

 **Desired Skills:** ReactJS and NextJS development experience.
 Fluent with Python development.
 Good understanding of video conference technology (such as Jitsi) and realtime chat platforms (such as Rocket.Chat).\
 \
-**Goals/Deliverables:** Open source virtual conference system integrating Rocket.Chat and Eventual.
+**Goals/Deliverables:** Open source virtual conference system integrating Rocket.Chat and Eventyay.

 **Project Duration: 350** hours.
 (Large)